monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 </br>

 We can also see, that there is no overlap between these intervals (Promotion 2's highest value, 178.716, is below Promotion 1's lowest, 192.908), suggesting a significant difference in mean sales.
-Treatment Effect $\implies$ 42.584 Promotion 1 led to aproximately 42.584 more sales than Promotion 2
+Treatment Effect $\implies$ Promotion 1 led to aproximately 42.584 more in sales than Promotion 2

 #### And lastly, we perform Practical significance calculations: